Computer Science Data Science Facilities

 Jupyter

 Jupyter is a "notebook."
 It's a web interface designed to make it easy to do quick analysis, primarily in python.
-(We have also installed a kernel for Scala.)
-We don't recommend it for large programs, but many people use it for data analysis.
+(We have also installed kernels for Java, Scala, and R.) We don't recommend it for large programs, but many people use it for data analysis.

-- Jupyter is installed in all of our Anaconda-based Python 3 environments.
+- Jupyter is installed in all of our Python 3 virtual environments.
 See Using Python on our systems for how to activate an environment.

 - Once you've activated one, you can type a command like jupyter lab to run jupyter.